 Hundreds of women and hundreds of men.
 We cannot know the number.
-When you are killed, even the number of people who died, the media is saying fifty, but it’s more than that.
+When you are killed, even the number of people who died, the media is saying fifty, but it is more than that.
 Many people were thrown in the river Nile and some of them, actually, they were burned.
-You cannot know, but there’s a lot of things which are not known, and you know the media in Sudan is controlled, especially now.
+You cannot know, but there are a lot of things which are not known, and you know the media in Sudan is controlled, especially now.
 The internet is not working.
 So everything is just done without other people knowing, so there are a lot of things happening.
-That’s why we need a thorough and serious investigation into these incidents.
+That is why we need a thorough and serious investigation into these incidents.

 Do they see their sense of represented in this opposition that is talking with this military government or they see themselves like marginalized again during this revolution?